About

 Too productive for your own good?

 The Iversonian array languages (APL, J, k, q/kdb+) are so productive we almost all work either alone or in very small teams.
-We rarely enjoy the professional cross-fertilisation that is routine in big-team languages.
+We rarely enjoy the professional cross-fertilisation that is taken for granted in big-team languages.

 Many participants have extensive experience programming in or implementing array languages.
 Others may be new to the array languages or bring related perspectives on topics such as parallelisation or in-memory databases.